 All in all, I do think Duolingo Finnish is a great tool to help you stay committed to your Finnish language goals.

 Pimsleur Finnish Audio Lessons

-For an auditory learner, Pimsleur Audio lessons might be a fantastic way to study.
+For an auditory learner, Pimsleur Audio lessons is a fantastic way to study.
 The Pimsleur teaching method is unique – they teach phrases from back to start.
 The quality of the lessons is excellent.
 The Pimsleur style is not for everybody, but their free trial makes it easy to give it a go!

 Finnish on Worddive

-Yay!
 Besides teaching you Finnish in a fun way, Worddive is a made by Finns.
 This app helps you learn many Finnish words by playing language games.
 It’s very intuitive with nice audio.
 I bet kids love Worddive too!

 Many of my students use this creative app.
 Hellotalk sets up users together for a language exchange.
 You can reach native Finnish speakers and start chatting with them.
 The app is easy to use.
 It helps you gain the confidence to use Finnish and maybe even befriend a Finn!

 Additional Resources for Learning Finnish for Free

 Here are five free resources that I recommend checking out if you are interested in learning Finnish.